 Arrogate went on to achieve a triumphant victory, holding a 4.75 length lead over his next two competitors: Neolithic and Shaman Ghost.

-The Pegasus World Cup is famous for its purse sizes.
-It is also known for its ability to put aging champions back in the limelight, something that the horse racing world has widely commended.
+The Pegasus World Cup is known for its ability to put aging champions back in the limelight, something that the horse racing world has widely commended.